Apple silicon: Apple T2

 The Apple T2 security chip is a SoC first released in the iMac Pro.
-It is a 64-bit ARMv8 chip (a variant of the A10 Fusion, or T8010), and runs bridgeOS.
-It provides a secure enclave for encrypted keys, enables users to lock down the computer's boot process, handles system functions like the camera and audio control, and handles on-the-fly encryption and decryption for the solid-state drive.
+It includes a 64-bit ARMv8 processor (a variant of the processor in the A10 Fusion, or T8010) and a separate Security Enclave Processor.
+It provides a secure enclave for encrypted keys using the Security Enclave Processor, enables users to lock down the computer's boot process, handles system functions like the camera and audio control, and handles on-the-fly encryption and decryption for the solid-state drive.
 T2 also delivers "enhanced imaging processing" for the iMac Pro's FaceTime HD camera.

-List of processors
+Comparison of T-series processors

-U series
+C-series cellular modems

+The C series is a family of cellular modem chips.

+Apple C1

+The Apple C1 is a cellular modem chip introduced in the iPhone 16e.
+It is built on the N4 process node by TSMC.
+It supports UMTS/HSPA+ and 5G (sub-6 GHz), but lacks DC-HSDPA and mmWave, which are supported by other iPhone 16 models.
+Apple claims that the C1 is more power efficient than previous iPhone modems and consumes 20–25% less power than the Qualcomm modems used in other iPhone 16 models.

+Apple C1X

+The Apple C1X is a variant of the C1, offering twice the speed.
+It was released with the iPhone Air in Sept 2025, and is also used in M5-based eighth-generation iPad Pro.

+U-series SiPs (Ultra-wideband)

-The Apple "U" series is a family of systems in a package (SiP) implementing ultra-wideband (UWB) radio.
+The U series is a family of systems in a package (SiP) implementing ultra-wideband (UWB) radio.

 Apple U1

-The Apple U1 is used in the iPhone 11 series and later (excluding the second and third generation iPhone SE), Apple Watch Series 6 and newer, HomePod Mini, AirTag trackers and the charging case for AirPods Pro (2nd generation).
+The Apple U1 is used in the iPhone 11/11 Pro series through the iPhone 14/14 Pro series (excluding the second and third generation iPhone SE), Apple Watch Series 6 through Series 8, Apple Watch Ultra (1st generation), HomePod (2nd generation), HomePod Mini, AirTag, and the charging case for AirPods Pro (2nd generation).

+Apple U2

+The Apple U2 (also referred to by Apple as its "Second-generation Ultra Wideband chip") is used in the iPhone 15/15 Pro series and newer (excluding iPhone 16e), iPhone Air, Apple Watch Series 9 and newer, Apple Watch Ultra 2 and newer, and the charging case for AirPods Pro (3rd generation).

-List of processors
+Comparison of U-series processors

-W series
+W2+ and N-series SoCs (Wireless connectivity)

-The Apple "W" series is a family of RF SoCs used for Bluetooth and Wi-Fi connectivity.
+The W, starting with the W2, and N series are a family of RF SoCs used for wireless connectivity (Bluetooth, Wi-Fi and Thread (N series only)).